MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOOrgNewsSite.md

 ## DESCRIPTION

-Use this cmdlet to mark a site as an organizational authoritative news site.
+Use this cmdlet to mark a site collection as an organizational authoritative news site.
 Such sites get primary treatment in the SharePoint user interface.

 If a site with specified URL doesn't exist, this cmdlet returns a "File not found" error.